Snowflake

 Snowflake provides cloud-based data storage providing analysis and access to multiple data sets simultaneously with very little latency.
 Snowflake is compatible with Amazon Web Services, Microsoft Azure, and Google Cloud Platform.

 The Snowflake extension allows users to create and manage automated Snowflake processes.
+See Snowflake Permissions for details on the required permissions.

 Login